Florida amendment to reverse abortion ban fails, likely preserving state's six-week ban

 - Colorado

-- face an amendment
+- decide the fate of an amendment